programmedtorun/Coin/README.md

 influences all coins to the downside.
 So we can't always look at each coin in an isolated fashion.
 It also seems that when Bitcoin pumps, people sell their alt coins to get back into Bitcoin.
+- like mentioned I think maybe we have a list of 100 - 500 coins that we focus on. the "pumps" rotate!! remember like your old coins that you have held for a year are pumping those are shit coins you said, but you get the example.
+I think if we have a subset of positive sentiment coins (coins/projects that people like) then we put them in rotation and have our model listen for spikes in interest and when it picks it up we buy. or we look at market cap and a few other metrics... then buy

 6. I suspect each coin will need its own predicter model but should include relative price moves of the majors like Bitcoin, Ethereum and